-Delaware occupies a genuinely favorable position among Mid-Atlantic states for cost of living — offering meaningful financial advantages over its neighbors Maryland, Pennsylvania, and New Jersey while maintaining proximity to the major employment centers of the Northeast Corridor.
-The combination of no sales tax, reasonable income taxes, and housing costs that undercut the Philadelphia, Baltimore, and DC metros by a meaningful margin makes Delaware a financially smart choice for people who can work in or commute to those regional job markets.
+Delaware sits in an unusually fortunate spot among Mid-Atlantic states when it comes to cost of living, holding clear financial advantages over its neighbors Maryland, Pennsylvania, and New Jersey while staying within reach of the major employment centers of the Northeast Corridor.
+No sales tax, moderate income taxes, and housing that undercuts the Philadelphia, Baltimore, and Washington metros by a wide margin together make the state a smart base for anyone who can work in or commute to those regional job markets.

 The No Sales Tax Advantage